25 Labels in Your Negative Self Talk

 Love and Abundance Always,

-What other mental labels have you called yourself?
-Share your experience with dealing with them in the comments below.
+P.S.
+Share your experience with dealing with labels in negative self talk in the comments below.